 While Reminder Services, Inc. cannot provide legal advice, we feel it is important to notify you of any state laws for automated calls that may affect you.
 Many of you have heard about the federal Telephone Consumer Protection Act (TCPA) and how it affects automated appointment reminders, but did you know there are state laws as well?
 Although the TCPA sets forth instructions on getting permission from recipients before sending them automated calls and text messages, there are many states that have regulations as well.

 States That Have Express Consent (“Opt-In”) Laws

-The following sets forth the individual state and federal requirements regarding express consent for prerecorded messages.
+The following sets forth the individual state laws for automated calls regarding express consent for prerecorded messages.